 Many smaller, shrubby plants are also resistant to deer, including Boxwood for hedges and edging, adding another big plus mark to that valuable plant.
 Other shrubs that are normally ignored include the following garden-worthy plants.

 Forsythia – Deer won’t bother this cheerful favorite, as it welcomes in spring some of the earliest flowers in your garden.

 - Smoke Tree (Cotinus) – is another beautiful tree, usually grown in the form with dramatic purple leaves is left alone by these pesky critters.

 Dogwood (Cornus) – Speaking of color, the bright red and yellow winter twigs of these shrubby relatives of the flowering dogwood are also ignored.

 Oregon Grape Holly (Mahonia) – With their dramatic yellow flower clusters and large, glossy leaves, these shade-tolerant shrubs tolerate deer just as well.

-All in all, there are lots of plants to choose from that deer will leave alone.
+All in all, there are lots of plants to choose from that deer will normally leave alone.
 Instead of investing in an expensive fence, or spraying repellents all winter, choose the right plants and you can sit back and know that your garden will be safe until spring arrives.